mrle0429/University-System-Web/README.md

-# BJUT Campus Management System
+# BJUT Campus Management System (Videos for milestone 2 is included in Project Document folder)

 A Flask-based campus management system for Beijing University of Technology, providing multi-role user management for students, teachers, library staff, and more.